slzhao/RnaSeqSampleSize/README.md

 # Download and install

+You can download and install RnaSeqSampleSize package from [BIoconductor](http://www.bioconductor.org/packages/release/bioc/html/RnaSeqSampleSize.html) directly by the following commands.

+	#Running the following codes in your R
+  if (!requireNamespace("BiocManager", quietly = TRUE)) install.packages("BiocManager")
+  BiocManager::install("RnaSeqSampleSize")

-You can download and install RnaSeqSampleSize package from [github](https://github.com/slzhao/RnaSeqSampleSize) by the following commands.
+Or you can download and install RnaSeqSampleSize package from [github](https://github.com/slzhao/RnaSeqSampleSize) by the following commands.

   #Running the following codes in your R
   library(devtools)
   install_github("slzhao/RnaSeqSampleSizeData")
   install_github("slzhao/RnaSeqSampleSize")

 <a name="example"/>